SherbyRobotics/racecar/README.md

 # racecar
-Files for the UdeS 1/10th autonomous car platform
+Software sources for the UdeS 1/10th autonomous car platform

 ## Table of contents
 * [Technologies](#technologies)